 Don’t give up

-Writing is like (almost) everything else in life, you get better with practice.
-So if you decide that writing is beneficial for your business, keep going.
-You don’t need to publish anything unless it is good enough and has been reviewed by a trusted friend or colleague.
+Writing is like (almost) everything else in life; you get better with practice.
+So, if you decide that writing is beneficial for your business, keep going.
+You don’t need to publish anything unless it’s good enough and has been reviewed by a trusted friend or colleague.

 Tag-team the task

-It is likely that there is someone else in your company that can share the job of writing with you.
-Perhaps you are great at expressing ideas, but your spelling, grammar and structure is bad.
+It’s likely that there’s someone else in your company that can share the job of writing with you.
+Perhaps you’re great at expressing ideas, but your spelling, grammar and structure are bad.
 It could be that a co-worker or staff member is meticulous and very precise in how to structure a letter, article, journal or report.
 Pass the content back and forth and take turns to polish it until it is right.
-You are likely to know when it is good, it will be emotional.
+You’re likely to know when it’s good; it will be emotional.

-Hopefully this article has given you some good ideas, and you will go away and start writing.
-If you have any questions please get in touch, either through the comments section below, or through email or social media.
+Hopefully, this article has given you some good ideas, and you’ll go away and start writing.
+If you have any questions, please get in touch, either through the comments section below or through email or social media.

 Also, If you don’t have anyone to edit, proofread or bounce ideas off, get in touch with me.
-There will be no charge, writing is a hobby of mine and I am happy to help!
+Writing is a passion of mine, and I’m happy to help!